brugr9/UEPluginVolumeCreator/README.md

 Adds Blueprint Support for Real-time 3D Rendering of Scalar Volumes from Medical Imaging Data.

-* Multiplanar Coronal/Sagittal/Axial Rendering
+* Multiplanar Coronal &ndash; Sagittal &ndash; Axial Rendering
-* Direct Volume Rendering
+* 3D Direct Volume Rendering
 * Values of Interest in Hounsfield Units

 ## Description

 Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint visual scripting system.
 The plugin acts as a framework which allows game developers to create VR/AR serious games, e.g., for teaching and training in medical education.

 The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest aka DICOM Window and multiplanar or volume rendering colored from transfer functions based on look-up tables or color gradients.
-With a clipping plane and/or a clipping cube a rendered volume may be cropped.
-The volume can also be illuminated using CRI-R9 compliant operating room light sources.
+A rendered volume may be cropped with a clipping plane and/or a clipping cube.
+The volume can also be illuminated using Color Rendering Index CRI-R9 compliant operating room light sources.

 <!-- UE Marketplace : End 1/2 -->